 Determining an appropriate amount and duration of an alimony award is rarely simple.
 Unlike child support, which is calculated according to a very clear formula, spousal support can be calculated only by weighing a number of different alimony factors, which are often subject to different interpretations.
 If you have a significant alimony dispute, then obtaining attorney assistance is imperative.

 Not sure if you have a legitimate alimony claim, or not sure how much alimony you should receive?
-One of our experienced family law attorneys at Weinberger Divorce & Family Law Group can help.
+One of our experienced family law attorneys at Weinberger Divorce & Family Law Group, LLC can help.
 Contact us today for an initial consultation regarding how the New Jersey alimony factors would apply in your case.